African clawless otter: Reproduction

 Females give birth to litters containing two to five young around early spring.
 Mating takes place in short periods throughout the rainy season in December.
 Afterwards, both males and females go their separate ways and return to their solitary lives once more.
 Young are raised solely by the females.
 Gestation lasts around two months (63 days).
 Weaning takes place between 45 and 60 days, with the young reaching full maturity around one year of age.

 Diet

-The diet of Aonyx capensis primarily includes water-dwelling animals, such as crabs, fish, frogs and worms.
+The diet of the African clawless otter primarily includes water-dwelling animals, such as crabs, fish, frogs and worms.
 They dive after prey to catch it, then swim to shore again, where they eat.
-Their fore paws come in handy as searching devices and are great tools for digging on the muddy bottoms of ponds and rivers, picking up rocks and looking under logs.
-Extremely sensitive whiskers (vibrissae) are used as sensors in the water to pick up the movements of potential prey.
+Their fore paws come in handy as searching devices and tools for digging on the muddy bottoms of ponds and rivers, picking up rocks and looking under logs.
+Extremely sensitive vibrissae are used as sensors in the water to pick up the movements of potential prey.